-Food and Enterprise Development Program (FED)
+Feed the Future Liberia Food and Enterprise Development Program

 Half of all Liberians generate their income through agriculture, yet agriculture is not seen as a business by the vast majority of Liberian farmers.
-Using an approach tailored to specific conditions and locations, FED is helping Liberia achieve food security—in terms of food availability, utilization, and affordability—by building incentive structures that assist local stakeholders to adopt a commercial approach.
+Using an approach tailored to specific conditions and locations, this project is helping Liberia achieve food security—in terms of food availability, utilization, and affordability—by building incentive structures that assist local stakeholders to adopt a commercial approach.

 Our market-led and value chain-driven methodology builds indigenous capacity, and focuses on benefiting Liberia’s women and youth.
 New market linkages are catalyzing income and job growth and increases in the production, processing, marketing, and nutritional utilization of rice, cassava, and vegetables in Bong, Lofa, Nimba, Grand Bassa, Montserrado, and Margibi counties, a region targeted as a development corridor that fosters commerce, simultaneously improving food availability and access and dietary diversity.